PoisotLab/ms_mangal_synthesis/manuscript.md

 extracted the position of every network in the bioclimatic space, conducted a principal component analysis on the scaled bioclimatic variables, and measured their distance to the centre of this space ($\mathbf{0}$).
-This is essentially a measurement of the "rarity" of the bioclimatic conditions in which any networks were sampled, with larger values indicating more unique combinations (the distance was ranged to $]0;1]$ for the sake of interpretation).
-As shown in +@fig:ecc, mutualistic interactions tend to have values that are higher than both parasitism and predation, suggesting that they have been sampled in more original environments.
+This is a measurement of the "rarity" of the bioclimatic conditions in which any networks were sampled, with larger values indicating more unique combinations (the distance was ranged to $]0;1]$ for the sake of interpretation).
+As shown in +@fig:ecc, mutualistic interactions tend to have values that are higher than both parasitism and predation, suggesting that they have been sampled in more unique environments.

 ![tk](figures/figure_05_b.png){#fig:ecc}